-All the listed on our website are accredited by the American Camping Association (ACA).
+All camps listed on our website are accredited by the American Camping Association (ACA).
 The American Camp Association establishes high levels of safety standards in all areas of camp – waterfront and emergency procedures, health services, staff supervision ratios, activity equipment safety practices, and food safety.
 All camps who are accredited by the ACA adhere to these standards.

 What is the typical camp staff member?

 Most general staff members are college age (18-22) or older.
 Leadership staff are typically 23 and older.
 Camps also hire international staff members through agencies in Europe, Australia and New Zealand.
-While the majority of international staff speak English a first language (UK, Australia, New Zealand), there are growing number of staff members coming from other parts of Europe who speak fluent English as a second language.
+While the majority of international staff speak English as a first language (UK, Australia, New Zealand), there is a growing number of staff members coming from other parts of Europe who speak fluent English as a second language.